capopaul/Jack-Bluetooth-Converter/doc/Jack2Bluetooth-Design-Specification.md

 # 1. Jack2Bluetooth features

-The goal of this project is to design a device with the following features:
+This project aims to design a device with the following features:

-- Audio coming from Audio Jack 2.5mm can be sampled and transmitted through Bluetooth to a headphone.
+- Audio input from a 2.5mm audio jack can be sampled and transmitted via Bluetooth to a headphone.
-- Digital Audio from a Smartphone can be transmitted through Bluetooth to the device and converted into analog audio on the Audio Jack 3.5mm connector.
+- Digital audio from a smartphone can be received via Bluetooth and converted into analog audio through a 3.5mm audio jack.
-- Device can be powered through USB-C when connected or via a battery for 3h when disconnected.
+- The device can be powered via USB-C or run on battery for up to 3 hours.
-- When USB-C is plugged, battery is charged.
+- The battery charges when the device is connected to USB-C.
-- Screen and buttons enable to choose between the "Jack To Bluetooth" mode or the "Bluetooth to Jack" mode.
+- A screen and buttons allow switching between "Jack to Bluetooth" and "Bluetooth to Jack" modes.
-- Screen and buttons enable to select bluetooth peripheral when using the device as bluetooth central.
+- The screen and buttons enable Bluetooth peripheral selection when the device functions as a Bluetooth central.
-- Screen is disabled when not used after 1min to save energy.
+- The screen turns off after 1 minute of inactivity to save power.

 # 2. Architecture

 ## 2.1 Jack to Bluetooth

-For sampling the input audio:
+For audio sampling:
 ![jack_to_bluetooth_architecture.png](images/jack_to_bluetooth_architecture.png)
-It requires the audio codec to be able to deal with line level audio input signals.
-So the ADC is included in the audio codec with an amplificator.
+The audio codec must support line-level audio input signals.
+The ADC is integrated into the audio codec with an amplifier.

 ## 2.2 Bluetooth to Jack

 ![bluetooth_to_jack_architecture.png](images/bluetooth_to_jack_architecture.png)
-It requires the audio codec to include a DAC with an amplificator.
+The audio codec must include a DAC with an amplifier.

 ## 2.3 Overall architecture

-When merging the two previous architecture, the architecture becomes:
+When merging the two previous architecture, it becomes:
 ![jack2bluetooth_reduced_architecture.png](images/jack2bluetooth_reduced_architecture.png)

 And when adding power components and the user interface components, the overall architecture is :